 How Does a Government Contractor Fraud Case Begin?

-The last 8-10 years have produced indictments and criminal charges in common types of government contract fraud cases.
+The last 8-10 years have produced indictments and criminal charges in common types of government contractor fraud cases.
 One of the most common involved small business fraud and federal subcontracting fraud.
 See example.
 Specifically, defense contractors or commonly investigated and charged with violating SBA programs such as the SBA 8(a) BD Program; SBA HUBZone Fraud allegations, or activity involving the Service Disabled Veteran Owned Small Business Program (SDVOSB).

 In these types of cases, activities investigation can involve a series of substantive issues: They include: small businesses involved is pass-through fraud schemes where the government alleges that the contractor is not complying with the Federal Acquisition Regulations (FAR) by not performing the prime contractors statutory amount of work; small business fraud alleging that the prime contractor has misrepresented information during the application for SBA small business status; affiliation violations which lead to allegations of procurement fraud.

 Costly mistakes to avoid when allegations of small business size standard fraud begin: When you believe or know that your company is under investigation for small business fraud or government contract fraud, you want to make sure that you are in fact compliant with SBA size standards.
 This is not as simple as it may look.
 Sometimes, even the SBA does not interpret its own small business size standards, but will charge you for violating the rules based on SBA affiliation.

 Are you planning on just hiring a traditional criminal defense attorney?